Modified Derksen invariant: Main results

-The conditions of Corollary~\ref{nmi} can be achieved by geometrical reasons.
+The conditions of Proposition~\ref{nni} can be achieved by geometrical reasons.
 Let $Y$ be a variety of dimension $n$.
 For a positive integer $k$ we denote by $Y_k$ the set of $y\in Y$ such that the dimension of the tangent space in $y$ is not less than $k$.
-Since $Y_k$ is $\Aut(Y)$-invariant, we obtain the following statement. \begin{corollary} Suppose there exists positive integer $k$ such that $Y_k$ is rigid.
+The subset $Y_k\times \BA^1 \subseteq X = Y \times \BA^1$ is $\Aut(X)$-invariant.
+So we obtain the following statement. \begin{corollary} Suppose there exists positive integer $k$ such that $Y_k$ is rigid.
 Then $Y$ is of type B or C. \end{corollary}